close

 If you can move it, you can hurt it playing football.
 And if it doesn’t move, it might just start moving if you play football long enough.
 Players say that the football injury rate is 100 percent.
 Everyone hurts something at some point.

-College players suffer injuries at a rate of 9.31 per 1,000 exposures, or one every 107 exposures (exposure is a practice or competition).
-Between spring practice, preseason camp, 12 game weeks during the regular season, and another two or three games possible in the CFP, players can have well over 120 exposures a season, meaning they are very likely to suffer some type of injury.
+College players suffer injuries at a rate of 9.31 per 1,000 exposures, which is one every 107 exposures (exposure is a practice or competition).
+Between spring practice, preseason camp, 12 game weeks during the regular season and another two or three games possible in the CFP, players can have well over 120 exposures a season, meaning they are very likely to suffer some type of injury.

 Knee Injuries